rharkor/next-boilerplate/README.md

 - `prettier`: Checks the code for proper formatting
 - `prettier:fix`: Automatically fixes formatting issues
 - `test`: Runs unit and integration tests
-- `format`: Formats the code with Prettier
-- `postinstall`: Applies patches to external dependencies
 - `preinstall`: Ensures the project is installed with Npm
-- `seed`: Seeds the database with test data
 - `depcheck`: Checks for unused dependencies

 ## 🐳 Container Stack